sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 }
 ```

-The API allows submitting transaction returns of both loyalty and not-interested transactions.
+Lets you submit a return transaction of any transaction type.

-The following are different return types supported for both loyalty and not-interested transactions.
+The following are different return types supported for a transaction.

 * **Full Return**: To return an entire transaction and exchange with different items
 * **Line-item Return**: To return line-item(s) of a transaction and exchange with other items